-Childhood Obesity has become an epidemic in developed nations, with the CDC reporting that it has tripled over the last 30 years.
-In the United States, obesity increased from 7% in 1980 to nearly 20% in 2012 for children between the ages of 6-11.
+Reported by the Centers for Disease Control and Prevention (CDC), in the United States from 1999 –2000 through 2017 –March 2020, obesity numbers increased from 30.5% to 41.9%.
+During the same time, the prevalence of severe obesity increased from 4.7% to 9.2%.
 Obesity is much more than just being a little overweight, it is being significantly overweight, and can lead to severe health problems.
 Learning about the problem and potential solutions is the first step to helping combat childhood obesity.

 PROBLEMS AFFECTING OVERWEIGHT CHILDREN AND ADOLESCENTS: